mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 To make them available in other packages, their names must start uppercase.

-It is not possible to create overloaded methods on a type to create different implementations for different parameter types.
-Methods are distinguished only by the receiver type and their name.

 The syntax for defining a method is
 `func (receiver-info) name(parameter-list) (return-types) { body }`.
-`receiver-info` is a name followed by the instance type for the method.

 Note that there are three pairs of parentheses.
 If the method has only one return type and it is unnamed, the last pair of parentheses can be omitted.

-Methods must defined in a source file for the same package that defines their receiver type.

 In most programming languages that support methods, the method body refers to the receiver